DaniqueT/LCR-Rot-hop-Kfont_plus_plus/README.md

 The following files can be used to obtain the results:

 - `main_preprocess.py`: removes opinions that contain implicit targets and generates the sentences into the correct format for the BERT model to use.
 To generate all embeddings for a given year, run `python main_preprocess.py --all`
-- `main_hyperparam.py`: This runs the hyperparameter tuning, you can change the year, the ontology path in the FFN layer and knowledge injection layers for both the training and validating step.
+- `main_hyperparam.py`: This runs the hyperparameter tuning.
+Change the year, the ontology path in the FFN layer and knowledge injection layers for both the training and validating step.
-- `main_train.py`: train the model for a given set of hyperparameters, again change the year, the ontology path in the FFN layer and choose the desired knowledge injection layers for both training and validating.
+- `main_train.py`: train the model for a given set of hyperparameters.
+Again change the year, the ontology path in the FFN layer and choose the desired knowledge injection layers for both training and validating.
 - `main_validate.py`: validate a trained model.
-Again, choose which layers, knowledge should be injected.
+Choose which if and for which transformer layers knowledge should be injected.
 You can specify your model path by running python `main_validate.py --model "Model path"` in the terminal.

 ## Acknowledgements